-Site Acquisition and Building ConstructionFacilities Planning and Development
+Site Acquisition and Building Construction Facilities Planning and Development

-Overall district facilities requirements are contained in the District Long Range Facilities Plan, which shall be periodically evaluated and submitted to the Board by the Executive Director, Facilities Services.
+Overall facilities requirements for the Richmond School District are contained in the District Long Range Facilities Plan, which shall be periodically evaluated and submitted to the Board of Education by the Executive Director, Facilities Services.

-School district facilities shall be planned and designed to provide the built environment necessary to implement district educational policies and plans.
+District facilities shall be planned and designed to provide the built environment necessary to implement educational policies and plans.
 The Board supports standards of construction which will ensure that these facilities are both functional and attractive.